mjt91/mjt91.github.io/_posts/2023-06-26-everyone-needs-to-learn-git.md

   - blog
 tags:
   - productivity
-excerpt: The case for better
+excerpt: The case for version control outside software engineering
 ---

 I love using git.
 I love the workflow.